stevetyler/twitter-node-service/README.md

 # Twitter-Node-Service

 Lists tweets for user stevetyler_uk and will post a test tweet from /post route.
-Please note that Twitter doesn't allow duplicates to be posted so the tweet will only show once.
+Please note that Twitter doesn't allow duplicates to be posted within a set time period, so the tweet will only show once at first.

 ## Prerequisites